2013 NCTC Awards Announced!

 About the Awards

-Each year, the NCTC Board of Directors presents the NCTC Awards to companies, schools, and individuals that have exhibited leadership roles in their community, as well as artistic, professional, or educational excellence.
+Each year, the NCTC Board of Directors presents the NCTC Awards to companies, schools and individuals that have exhibited leadership roles in their community, as well as artistic, professional or educational excellence.
 The Board of Directors is a group of statewide volunteers who represent the theatre community and serve on behalf of some of the state’s most prominent organizations and schools.
 Board members and NCTC staff will travel to each recipient’s theatre or school to make award presentations at special events in the winter and spring.
+For press inquiries or more information about the NCTC Awards, please contact Executive Director Angie Hays at firstname.lastname@example.org.